xumxum/ha_cyprus_weather/README.md

 ![Preview](screenshots/limassol.jpeg)

+## Overview
+This integration provides real-time weather and air quality data for Cyprus cities directly in Home Assistant.
+It fetches data from the official Cyprus weather organization and displays it with forecast and sensor details.
+Simple setup and automatic updates make it easy to use.

 ## Description
 Get Cyprus weather data from cyprus weather org site and display it in Home Assistant as a weather integration including forecast data and outside air quality.